-You might have been thinking about learning self-hypnosis (or autohypnosis) for a while now and for good reason!
-It has been proven very useful for helping with numerous ailments in clinical practice and scientific research.
+You might have been thinking about learning self-hypnosis (or autohypnosis) and wondering if you can do hypnosis on yourself for a while now – and for good reason!
+It has proven very useful for helping with numerous ailments in clinical practice and scientific research.

 Whether you have timidly googled self-hypnosis, or have already dived into learning the technique, this article will provide you with comprehensive practical knowledge and tips to benefit from learning and practicing autohypnosis.

 In this article you will learn:

 - What self-hypnosis is and what it is not